 Changes to an executed contract are considered an amendment to the contract and subject to review and approval by the organization.
-Amendments are limited to extensions of completion dates, increases or decreases to estimated project cost, changes to practice type(s), or to identify a different land occupier.
+Amendments are limited to extensions of completion dates, increases or decreases to the total amount authorized, changes to practice type(s), or to identify a different land occupier or landowner.
 Amendments should be considered only when circumstances such as weather, unforeseen cost or soil conditions, or other uncontrollable events occur and should be approved with discretion.
 The procedure to amend a contract is as follows: